What is workflow management?

 Get up and running on Pipefy quickly with a slew of built-in templates that help you streamline workflow management right away across business ops, customer support, development, finance, HR, IT, legal, marketing, sales, and more.

 Empower your employees across all departments—including customer support, HR, finance, and marketing—to easily submit new requests using intuitive portals and publicly shared forms.

 Integrations extend capabilities

-Further, extend your investment in workflow management by using highly complex custom integrations to connect systems to each other without having to devote extensive internal development resources to the process or outsource the work at a premium.
+Extend your investment in workflow management further by using complex custom integrations to connect systems to each other without having to devote internal development resources to the process or outsource the work at a premium.
 You can also leverage pre-built integrations, the Pipefy API, and tools like Zapier to integrate Pipefy with your existing systems, giving you even more options for extensibility.

 Use conditional logic to create and automate dynamic workflows that enable you to predict scenarios and save time on every new request.

 Dashboards in real-time